ephbaum/gumboShrimp/README.md

     - exit out `exit`
 9. Surf your way to localhost:8088

+### Helpful Hints
+- `php artisan optimize` will get you out of some jams.
+You'll have to run it in your docker box, so `docker exec -it php php artisan optimize`

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).